RNC Speaker Facing Federal Charges Of Insider Trading

 The story, according to the SEC's lawsuit, involves a company called COPsync, which developed an app for law enforcement to access databases and share information across multiple agencies in real time.

-After Brewer retired from the NFL in 2006, he founded his own company, The Brewer Group, and later began consulting for COPsync.
+Brewer retired from the NFL in 2006.
+He founded The Brewer Group and later began consulting for COPsync.
 He appeared on a local Minneapolis TV show with the company's then-CEO to endorse COPsync.

 In late 2016, the company was planning a private stock sale, which, once disclosed by press release, would likely lower the share price.